r0B-O/rob-o.dev.repo/content/_index.md

 ---
-title: "I am not a Human"
+title: "Human beings are automated machines"
 featured_image: '/images/home-bg.jpg'
-description: "An Introverted Robot."
+description: "An Introverted Robot, I am Not a Human"
 ---
 Welcome to my blog with some of my work in progress.
 I plan to write about technology and my reflections on random topics that the mind jumps into.
 All what you see here now is just the default pages from the theme.
 It'll all be gone for good soon.